The Chekhov Training

 Upon completion of The Meisner Foundation Training, actors have the opportunity to further develop their instrument and craft in The Advanced Training.

 Graduates of The Meisner Foundation Training are also well-prepared for The Chekhov Training.
 Whereas Meisner represents a fundamentally psychological approach to acting, Chekhov is concerned with the actors' whole psycho-physical development and expression.
-The Chekhov Training furthers the Meisner actor’s knowledge of craft with creative techniques that open doors to the world of objective imagination, artistic feelings and emotions, and vivid characterization.
+The Chekhov Training furthers the Meisner-actor’s knowledge of craft with creative techniques that open doors to the world of objective imagination, artistic feelings and emotions, and vivid characterization.

 How to Apply